freeCodeCamp/freeCodeCamp/curriculum/challenges/german/09-information-security/information-security-projects/sha-1-password-cracker.md

 Passwords should never be stored in plain text.
 They should be stored as hashes, just in case the password list is discovered.
 Allerdings werden nicht alle Hashwerte gleich erstellt.

-For this project you will learn about the importance of good security by creating a password cracker to figure out passwords that were hashed using SHA-1.
+In diesem Projekt lernst du die Bedeutung guter Sicherheit kennen, indem du einen Passwort-Cracker erstellst, um Passwörter herauszufinden, die mit SHA-1 gehasht wurden.

 Create a function that takes in a SHA-1 hash of a password and returns the password if it is one of the top 10,000 passwords used.
-If the SHA-1 hash is NOT of a password in the database, return "PASSWORD NOT IN DATABASE".
+Wenn der SHA-1 Hash NICHT von einem Passwort in der Datenbank ist, gib "PASSWORT NICHT IN DATABASE" zurück.

-The function should hash each password from `top-10000-passwords.txt` and compare it to the hash passed into the function.
+Die Funktion sollte jedes Passwort mit `top-10000-passwords.txt` hashen und mit dem Hashwert vergleichen, der in die Funktion übergeben wurde.

-The function should take an optional second argument named `use_salts`.
+Die Funktion sollte ein optionales zweites Argument mit dem Namen `use_salts` verwenden.
 If set to true, each salt string from the file `known-salts.txt` should be appended AND prepended to each password from `top-10000-passwords.txt` before hashing and before comparing it to the hash passed into the function.

 Hier sind ein paar gehashte Passwörter, mit denen die Funktion getestet werden kann:

-- `b305921a3723cd5d70a375cd21a61e60aabb84ec` should return "sammy123"
+- `b305921a3723cd5d70a375cd21a61e60aabb84ec` sollte "sammy123" zurückgeben
 - `c7ab388a5ebefbf4d550652f1eb4d833e5316e3e` should return "abacab"
 - `5baa61e4c9b93f3f0682250b6cf8331b7ee68fd8` sollte "Passwort" zurückgeben